 Treatment usually helps control the symptoms.
 If it's not treated or well controlled, there's a risk it could damage your lungs.

 |Allergic bronchopulmonary aspergillosis (ABPA) – an allergy to aspergillus mould||steroid tablets and antifungal tablets for a few months (possibly longer)|

 |Chronic pulmonary aspergillosis (CPA) – a long-term lung infection||long-term (possibly lifelong) treatment with antifungal tablets|

 |Aspergilloma – a ball of mould in the lungs, often linked to CPA||surgery to remove the ball if it's causing symptoms, often after antifungal treatment|

 |Invasive pulmonary aspergillus (IPA) – a life-threatening infection in people with a weakened immune system||antifungal medicine given directly into a vein in hospital|

 It's almost impossible to completely avoid aspergillus mould.

 But there are things you can do to reduce your risk of aspergillosis if you have a lung condition or weakened immune system.

-You can find out more about aspergillosis on the Support for People with Aspergillosis website.
+You can find out more about aspergillosis on the Aspergillosis Patients and Carers website.